vackosar/vackosar.github.io/_posts/2016-07-16-Boost-Jog-Morale-Using-Mil-Cadence.md

 title: How To Boost Your Jog Morale Using Military Cadence And Run Farther
 date: 2016-07-16
 categories: health
-description: Run beyond your max with this professional mind hack.
+description: Run beyond your max with this professional mind hack, and burn calories.
 permalink: /:categories/:title
 image: /images/mil-cadence-pexels.jpg
 video: IxA-_MWT_24